cherrybalapurkar/DataAnalytics/README.md

 At Arizona State University’s Learning Engineering Institute, I spearheaded innovative data analytics initiatives for the **Writing Assessment Tool (WAT)**, a program dedicated to refining student evaluation processes and enhancing instructional support.
 My primary focus was on optimizing data integrity and generating actionable insights to empower educators, culminating in a **15% improvement in student assessment accuracy**.

+I have also contributed to the Business And Data Analytics intitiatives for **iSTART(The interactive Strategy Training for Active Reading and Thinking)** a program dedicated to refining middle school English language learing inititives, process and enhancing instructional support.
+My primary focus was Generating Insights on the Learning tool which included learning strategies, lessons and scores with interactive mini games with planet based User Experience, where the eductor has a full control on the learning methodolgies and scoring, my work resulted in finding 10+ insights that are essential to the betterment of the complete application.

 ---

 #### **Key Contributions:**